mtkresearch/BreezeApp-engine/docs/README.md

 ## Version

-This documentation corresponds to BreezeApp-engine deployment strategy feature 001.
+This documentation corresponds to BreezeApp-engine v1.0.0+

-**Last Updated**: 2025-11-03
+**Last Updated**: 2025-11-10